This 200 sq. ft. modern and rustic tiny house on wheels by Tiny House Northwest is for sale in Portland, Oregon.

-It’s always challenging to get good pictures of the bathrooms of these tiny homes so I hope you can bare with us there.
+It’s always challenging to get good pictures of the bathrooms of these tiny homes so I hope you can bear with us there.
 You can see there’s corrugated steel paneling in there with cedar trim, a little window, electric fan for ventilation and the builder actually left the toilet out so you can make that decision yourself.
-There’s also built in shelving in there that we can’t see.
+There’s also built-in shelving in there that we can’t see.

 Well, let’s head up to the sleeping loft…